 To start, let’s look at what the U.S. Department of Health and Human Services has to say about the medicinal effects of cannabis.
 In their practically famous patent, #6630507, they clearly state cannabinoids work as antioxidants and neuroprotectants.
 They found “cannabinoids useful in the treatment” and prevention of a “wide variety of oxidation associated diseases, such as ischemic, age-related, inflammatory and autoimmune diseases”.

 Reducing inflammation, improving blood flow, and boosting our immune system are three major health benefits of cannabis.

-Cannabis is known to work as a neuroprotectant, protecting our brain and nerve cells from damage, malfunction, and degeneration.
+Cannabis is known to work as a neuroprotectant.
+It protects our brain and nerve cells from damage, malfunction, and degeneration.
 The patent also discusses the successful use of cannabinoids in the treatment of neurological issues.
 They suggest cannabis is useful “in the treatment of neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease and HIV dementia”.
 These neuroprotective properties of cannabis are another reason why cannabis is such a versatile medicine.

-Cannabis has also been proven to be effective in the treatment of certain types of epilepsy, a common neurological disorder.
+Cannabis has also been proven to be effective in the treatment of certain types of epilepsy.
 In 2018, the FDA approved the very first pharmaceutical medication derived from cannabis, called Epidiolex.
 It was approved to be prescribed in the treatment of two types of epilepsy, Dravet syndrome and Lennox-Gastaut syndrome.

 Talk to your friends, family, or someone you might know who is already a medical cannabis patient.
 Once you’ve had time to think it over, if you decide to get registered as a medical patient, your next step is to visit a dispensary.
-Then, when you come to Terrabis, our patient care specialists will be ready to walk you through the steps for taking home the right cannabis product for you.
+Then, when you come to Terrabis, our Patient Care Associates will be ready to walk you through the steps for taking home the right cannabis product for you.